Austin Barnes Player Props: Dodgers vs. Cubs

 Austin Barnes At The Plate

-- Barnes does not have a hit yet this year, in six games.
+- Once in eight games this year, Barnes got a hit, but he had just one in that game.

-- He has not hit a long ball in his six games this season.
+- He has not gone deep in his eight games this season.

 - Barnes has not driven in a run this year.